imarc/handbook/frontend.markdown

 ### Use Only Class Selectors

 To avoid CSS specificity issues, use only class selectors when marking up HTML.
-The exception to this rule is the ID that is placed on the `body` tag.
+The exceptions to this rule are anchors, form label IDs, the ID that is placed on the `body` tag, and instances when IDs are more appropriate hooks for JavaScript.

 Classes should be lowercase, using underscores between words.